 The basic blocking method

-1) Fill your chosen vessel with luke warm water and wool wash.
+1) Fill your chosen vessel with tepid water and wool wash.
 No hot water please folks, remember the key to felting fibre is hot water and agitation.
 You are not aiming for felted knits, so warm and gentle please.

 2) Soak your knitting.
 You can soak more than one item if needed, just adjust the water and wool wash ratio.
 Remember that some brighter colours may have excess dye that runs when you first soak them.
 Best not to combine that white wedding shawl with your new red socks.